Logo der Bayerischen Akademie der Wissenschaften

 A Complex and Successful Arrangement

-In December 1975 three partners agreed a contract constituting the historical-critical edition of Max Weber’s writings, speeches, letters and lectures: the editorial board, having co-opted itself, the Commission for Social and Economic History with the Bavarian Academy of Sciences and Humanities and the publishing house J. C. B. Mohr (Paul Siebeck) in Tübingen.
+In December 1975, three partners agreed on a cooperation through which the historical-critical edition of Max Weber's writings, speeches, letters and lectures was founded and placed on a secure basis for decades: the editorial board, having co-opted itself, the Commission for Social and Economic History with the Bavarian Academy of Sciences and Humanities and the publishing house J.C.B.
+Mohr (Paul Siebeck) in Tübingen.
+The contract was signed by the responsible persons in September and October 1976.

 Preparations begin in 1973